STATUS AND OBLIGATIONS >

 Registrants in good standing, with the exception of student members and honorary agrologists, shall be eligible to vote at elections or on motions at an AGM and to hold office in the institute.

-In addition to the requirements of the Professional Governance Act and BCIA Bylaws, registrants shall be subject to the Professional Development (PD) Guidelines and Policies set by the Audit and Practice Review Committee, and approved by BCIA Council.
+In addition to the requirements of the Professional Governance Act and BCIA Bylaws, registrants shall be subject to the Professional Development (PD) Guidelines and Policies set by the Audit and Practice Review Committee, and approved by BCIA Board.

 Professional Agrologist (PAg) or Technical Agrologist (TAg) Status

-Professional Agrologists and Technical Agrologists have full rights and privileges as Registrants, including the use of a seal and the title “Professional Agrologist” or “Technical Agrologist” and the respective designations “PAg” or “TAg”.
+Professional Agrologists and Technical Agrologists have full rights and privileges as registrants, including the use of a seal and the title “Professional Agrologist” or “Technical Agrologist” and the respective designations “PAg” or “TAg”.
 Professional development hours must be reported annually: the required minimum is 30 PD hours per year, with an accumulation of 125 PD hours over a three-year reporting period (ending with the reporting year).

 Articling Agrologist (AAg) or Articling Technical Agrologists (ATAg) Status

 Professional development hours must be reported annually: the required minimum is 30 PD hours per year, with an accumulation of 125 PD hours over a three year reporting period (ending with the reporting year).
 If a change in status is requested, the articling term is put on hold.
-While on-leave, the articling Registrant is welcome to attend all professional development activities as included in the Articling Program and should continue to engage with their mentor.
+While on-leave, the articling registrant is welcome to attend all professional development activities as included in the Articling Program and should continue to engage with their mentor.

 Retired Status